-A lot of people think that if you want to sell a home you need to be in a big city.
-They see investing in suburban or rural real estate as a waste of time.
+Many people see investing in suburban or rural real estate as a waste of time.

 You should remember this fact when making residential investments.
 Because as much as millennials like to rent their first apartment in the city, growth is still the domain of suburbs.